Explore Home & Contents Insurance

 Other types of water damage, such as inundation after heavy rains or burst pipes, are usually not considered a flood but may be covered anyway under a different type of event listed in the policy (e.g. escaped liquid).
 This is why it’s vital to review the PDS so you understand what your policy covers.

-When comparing home and contents insurance with Compare the Market’s free comparison service, you’ll be able to see which policies include flood insurance when comparing results.
+When comparing home insurance with Compare the Market’s free comparison service, you’ll be able to see which policies include flood insurance when comparing results.

 Man on phone with flood insurance